 Professional Accountancy (M.B.A.)

 Ithaca’s intensive one year M.B.A. program in professional accountancy prepares graduates to provide auditing, consulting, and income tax services for individuals, corporations, and not-for-profit organizations.

 Registered with the New York State Education Department, Ithaca’s M.B.A. program in professional accountancy enables graduates to fulfill the 150-hour educational requirement necessary to take the certified public accounting exam in New York.
-Of the 30 colleges in New York State which offer graduate degrees, Ithaca College currently ranks fourth in the state, based on the percentage of students who passed all parts of the CPA exam.1
+Of the colleges in New York State which offer graduate degrees, Ithaca College currently ranks thrid in the state, based on the percentage of students who passed all parts of the CPA exam.1

 Although the M.B.A. in professional accountancy is tailored primarily to students with undergraduate accounting degrees, it is open to candidates who meet entry requirements.
 Please consult the program coordinator regarding eligibility.